oqpvc/erdbeere/README.md

 developing and managing examples) and should be thought of as an e-learning tool for higher (i. e., University-level) mathematics.

-It aims to store mathematics examples somewhat like the [ring database](http://ringtheory.herokuapp.com) and is supposed to help students explore features of mathematics objects.
+It aims to store mathematical examples somewhat like the [ring database](http://ringtheory.herokuapp.com) and is supposed to help students explore features of mathematical objects.
 Consider the following questions:

 - What does a principal ideal domain that is not Euclidean look like?